Fantastic strategies backed by research and resources to take awayDonia Peters, Head of Music, Clifton High School

 “Learn from yesterday, live for today, hope for tomorrow.
 The important thing is to not stop questioning.”Albert Einstein

 High Impact Questioning Strategies

-Questioning is one of the nine research-based strategies presented in Classroom Instruction That Works (Marzano, Pickering, and Pollock 2001).
+Questioning is one of the ten research-based strategies presented in Rosenshine’s Classroom Instruction what works (Marzano, Pickering, and Pollock 2001).
 Higher cognitive questions (application, analysis, synthesis, and evaluation) should make up a higher percentage of questions asked in the classroom.
 Studies show that a combination of lower and higher questions is more effective than the exclusive use of one or the other.
 Increasing the use of higher cognitive questions can produce superior learning gains for older students, particularly those in secondary school, and does not reduce student performance on lower cognitive questions.

 Understanding the value of questioning